ZombieToof/gcdev/README.rst

 1. Have VirtualBox installed
 2. Have Vagrant installed
-3. Have access to KoffeinFlummi's GCWeb.

 Installation
 ============

 * Clone this repository.
-* Clone Koffeinflumis GCWeb repository into the ./src/GCWeb
 * Clone the gcabc_ Repository into ./src/gcabc
 * Change to the repository root and run::

     vagrant up

-  `vagrant up` will basicall do the following things:
+  `vagrant up` will do the following things:

-  * Download a Ubuntu 14.04 vagrant image from ubuntu.com and set up a VM with it
+  * Download a Ubuntu 14.04 vagrant image from ubuntu.com and set up a VM.
-  * Add port forwarding from the client to the host so you can access phpBB/ABC from http://localhost:10080 on the host.
+  * Add port forwarding from the client to the host so you can access phpBB and abc from http://localhost:10080 on the host.
   * Provision the VM with the Software above, especially:
-    * Add a MySQL database for phpBB/ABC
+    * Add a MySQL database for phpBB/ABC.
+    * Install phpBB.
-    * Import the Tables/Data of a new phpBB installation
+    * Import the Tables/Data of a new phpBB installation.
-    * Configure Apache to serve ./projects/GCWeb
+    * Configure Apache to serve phpBB and pass through django.

 Customizations
 ==============

-The mysql database on the client is initalized with the data from a newly installed phpbb 3.0.12.
+The mysql database on the client is initalized with the data from a newly installed phpbb (3.1.3 at the time of writing).
 If you want to use different data you can replace the file `files/phpbb_initial_data.sql` with a mysql dump of your choice *before* you build the box the first time.

-If you want to replace the data later you can replace the file `phpbb_initial_data.sql` and run `./bin/phpbb_reinitialize_database.sh`.
+If you want to replace the data later you can replace the file `phpbb_initial_data.sql` and run `./bin/db_drop_and_load_initial_phpbb3_db.sh`.

 Usernames/Passwords